dgonzc01/libplist/README.md

 # libplist

+This is the plist library with version 2.2.0-137

 *A small portable C library to handle Apple Property List files in binary, XML, JSON, or OpenStep format.*